-Parameter Migrations to Cloud Migrations from Cloud Remarks SourceListensForConnection False Assumes that Migrate Agent is used to True (default) If the source and target both have public IP addresses accessible to each other, then this setting does not need to be changed. register workloads.
-See Section 5.9, "Configuring the Contact Direction for the Replication Port," on page 117.
-Registration of source workloads using Migrate Agent is not supported for semi-automated migrations.
+Parameter Migrations to Cloud Migrations from Cloud Remarks SourceListensForConnection False Assumes that Migrate Agent is used to register workloads.
+True (default) If the source and target both have public IP addresses accessible to each other, then this setting does not need to be changed.
+See "Configuring the Contact Direction for the Replication Port" on page 117.
+Registration of source workloads using Migrate Agent is not supported for semi-automated migrations to Oracle Cloud Infrastructure.
 Instead, the source workloads must be discovered by the Migrate server.
 For semi-automated migrations to Oracle Cloud, set SourceListensForConnection to True, then use either of the following methods to allow source discovery: Provide a VPN connection between the source network and the Migrate server deployed in Oracle Cloud.
 Ensure that source workloads have public IP addresses to allow discovery by the Migrate server deployed in Oracle Cloud using secure communications over the public Internet.

 Parameter Migrations to Cloud Migrations from Cloud Remarks AlternateServerAddress Migrate server's public IP address Migrate server's public IP address If you use Migrate Agent to register source workloads, the public IP address is set automatically for this parameter when you register the source.
 (For non-VPN setup) For semi- automated migrations to Oracle Cloud Infrastructure, you must manually set the value of AlternateServerAddress to the Migrate server's public IP address after you have registered the target VM instances.
-See Section 5.6, "Configuring Alternate IP Addresses for PlateSpin Server," on page 116.
-IMPORTANT:: Before you set the AlternateServerAddress parameter, ensure that you first prepare the target VM instances in Oracle Cloud and use PlateSpin Custom Image to register them with the PlateSpin Migrate server deployed in Oracle Cloud.
-ServerIsHostedInCloud Depending on the cloud location: • azure -OR- • aws (no value, empty field) This parameter limits the type of targets available in the Add Targets dialog.
-When it is empty, all target types are available.
-This parameter is not applicable for migrations to Oracle Cloud Infrastructure because migration to Oracle Cloud Infrastructure is semi-automated.
-See Section 12.12, "Enabling a Cloud-Based Migrate Server to Handle Migrations to Other Target Platforms," on page 236.
+See "Configuring Alternate IP Addresses for PlateSpin Server" on page 115.
+IMPORTANT: : Before you set the AlternateServerAddress parameter, ensure that you first prepare the target VM instances in Oracle Cloud and use PlateSpin Custom Image to register them with the PlateSpin Migrate server deployed in Oracle Cloud.
+ServerIsHostedInCloud Depending on the cloud location: • azure (no value, empty field) This parameter limits the type of targets available in the Add Targets dialog.
+When it is empty, all target types are available. -OR- This parameter is not applicable for semi-automated migrations to Oracle Cloud Infrastructure.
+See "Enabling a Cloud-Based Migrate Server to Handle Migrations to Other Target Platforms" on page 245.

-12.12 Enabling a Cloud-Based Migrate Server to Handle Migrations to Other Target Platforms
+Enabling a Cloud-Based Migrate Server to Handle Migrations to Other Target Platforms